Account Abstraction Recovery Interface

 /**

-* @notice A non-view function to recover ownership of a smart account.
+* @notice A non-view function to recover access of a smart account.

 * MUST check that `provider` exists in the account.